DreamWorks Dragons Dawn of New Riders

 “I beat it in about 6 hours, and that was only because I had to do a bit of grinding for some resources for the final upgrades I needed to obtain.”

-“There are three missions, all of which follow the same theme: you land on an island, go through tedious tasks to get to some ruins, and guess what?
-More tedious tasks!
-Then you get to fight a boss.
+“There are three missions, all of which follow the same theme: you land on an island, go through tedious tasks to get to some ruins, and then you get to fight a boss.
 This only takes a few hours to beat all three.
 Also, there's nothing particularly special about all three main islands you visit; just the environment, like it's snowy, and that's about it.”

-“Patch has 3 attacks, all of which are very rare to hit an enemy because the aiming system is awful.
+“Patch has 3 attacks, all of which rarely hit an enemy because the aiming system is awful.
 This makes him only useful for the tedious puzzles in the game.
 Most of the time, you'll find yourself playing Scribbler to fight enemies unless you switch to Patch to freeze an enemy, then switch back to do damage with Scribbler.
 Even then, some enemies are immune and sometimes aren't even hurt by attacks.”

 - 100 % positive mentions